nis-23/tweet-data-wrangling/README.md

 ## Overview

 A portfolio project on Data Wrangling.
-The project uses the tweet archive of WeRateDogs - a popular twitter channel that rates dogs with a unique rating system to work through the complete data wrangling lifecycle of data gathering, assessment & cleaning, and storage.
-And using the stored data for analysis and visualization.
+The project uses the tweet archive of WeRateDogs - a popular twitter channel that rates dogs with a unique rating system to work through the complete data wrangling lifecycle of data gathering, assessment & cleaning, and storage; and uses the stored data for analysis and visualization.

 A few data points in addition to the archive data were gathered from a remote server and some by quering twitter'a API.
 The complete dataset was then cleaned for quality and tidiness and finally, stored it in a Sqlite database.